KBlixt/PlexUnify/README.md

 that specific column in that specific table seems to be an issue. no idea why, but a warning pops up whenever I try to do it so
 I left it alone...

-...ofcourse i didn't.
+...of course i didn't.
 I tried to change the stuff anyway.
-Nothing happend but for safety I left it out of the script. while it might not have any short term damage who knows if this stuff cause damage in the long term.
+Nothing happened but for safety I left it out of the script. while it might not have any short term damage who knows if this stuff cause damage in the long term.

 ## FAIR WARNING:

 This script will edit the PlexMediaServer database directly!
 Now, that being said.
-I've worked and abused my databsae quite extensively and not run into problems yet. and should you run into some serious issues you can replace the database with a backup.
+I've worked and abused my database quite extensively and not run into problems yet. and should you run into some serious issues you can replace the database with a backup.